 MEMBERS OF ARMED FORCES - One car belonging to or leased by an active duty serviceperson may be completely tax exempt each tax year.
 Call (860) 647-3016 for details.
 For CT residents, the application is available in "Miscellaneous Forms and Documents" and is labelled "One-Vehicle Exemption".
 For Non-Residents, use the form labelled "Military Non-Resident".
 See the brochure "Property Tax Relief for Veterans, Seniors and Disabled" on the menu list for more information and filing deadlines.

 ASSESSOR'S OFFICE 860-647-3016

 Tax bills are mailed in June each year, and payments are due in July each year.
 Real estate tax bills, some Personal Property tax bills, and Supplemental Motor Vehicle tax bills will also have a second installment due in January each year.
 Taxes are generally paid in arrears.
-For example, payments on the October 1, 2015 Grand List are due in July 2016 and January 2017.
-Real estate tax bills are based on Manchester's October 1, 2011 revaluation.
-You can check the mill rate for your location using the Mill Rate History chart located on the Micellaneous Forms and Documents page.
+For example, payments on the October 1, 2019 Grand List are due in July 2020 and January 2021.
+Real estate tax bills are to be based on Manchester's October 1, 2016 revaluation.
+You can check the mill rate for your location using the Mill Rate History chart located on the Miscellaneous Forms and Documents page.
 Eighth District locations can be found on the Miscellaneous Forms and Documents page.

 The mission of the Assessor's Office is to accurately and fairly assess the value of all real estate, personal property and motor vehicles located in the Town of Manchester in accordance with Connecticut state law.
 The office also administers various exemption and abatement programs related to property taxes for veterans, low-income seniors and disabled.